periode/thesis/notes.md

 Style as social order
 Artists: building as statement
 Academics: sketches
-Hacker: tricky because hackers operate as underdogs, architects operate as overdogs, so to speak. i don't know enough, but i would imagine things like louvre abu dhabi's dome / mies van der rohe / starchitects who
+Hacker: tricky because hackers operate as underdogs, architects operate as overdogs, so to speak. i don't know enough, but i would imagine things like louvre abu dhabi's dome / mies van der rohe / starchitects who push boundaries of the possible?

 > Details: Some claims are understated, some may need substantiation.
 "The vast majority of code written today has been done by software engineers" doesn't seem like a controversial claim, but how exactly do you know?
 Lots of code has been written by students, researchers, hobbyists.
 When you describe code practitioners, you say "These categories include" ... but you mean "These categories are ..."
 And a very minor item: Beautiful Code, because it is an edited collection, can be called a book but is not a monograph.